cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/workflows.rst

 passed, available to each of the programs in the workflow.
 This allows programs to:

-- pass custom data (such as metrics, a status, or an error code) from one program in the workflow to the next subsequent programs;
+- pass custom data (such as metrics, a status, or an error code) from one program in the workflow to subsequent programs;
 - query and set the data in the token;
 - fetch the data from the token which was set by a specific node; and
-- determine the name of the node which most recently set the token value for a specific key;
-  e.g., the node who last set the ERROR flag in the token.
+- alter the job configuration based on a key in the token; for example, set a different mapper/reducer class or a different input/output dataset for a Spark or MapReduce program.

-The last example is intended to allow appropriate action to be taken in response, such as logging, modifying the conditional execution, or terminating the execution of workflow.
+The API is intended to allow appropriate action to be taken in response to the token: logging, modifying the conditional execution, or terminating the execution of the workflow.

 Execution in the workflow can be made conditional, based on the information contained in the token.
 Execution can be terminated if a node in the workflow produces unexpected